Answers to frequently-asked questions

 How might COVID 19 restrictions affect my time on the course?

-Sadly, we had to temporarily suspend our onsite Trinity CertTESOL at the beginning of 2020.
+Sadly, we had to temporarily suspend our onsite Trinity CertTESOL from the beginning of 2020 until the middle of 2022.

 Further questions you would like to ask?